oculardexterity/buzzard-plinth-dungeon/README.md

 Connect via command-line telnet connection.

 ## Updates
+- There is geography!
+Move around like this:

+	!move forward
+	!turn left
+	!move forward
+	etc.

+- You can bump people off

+	!kill Tony

+And revive them:

+	!resuscitate Tony

 - There are now two bots.
+(You will have to find where they are.)

 ## Running